 The Perfect Match - Husband and Wife Kidney Donation Story - jenny at dapperhouse

 I believe support from family and friends is the key to handling difficult situations.
 We could not have kept our optimism without the love and care from the people that we care so much about!
-Our closest friends even threw us a Kidney Transplant Party to celebrate the excitement!
+Our closest friends even threw us a Kidney Transplant Party to celebrate the excitement and it was creative and fun and so thoughtful.

 We have learned that life is precious and can change on a dime.
 Cherishing friends and family takes priority over everything.